adwait1-g/adwait1-g.github.io/_posts/non-technical/2025-02-28-on-the-mdi-pgdm-ib-program.md

 layout: post
 ---

-It is 20:20, 28 February 2025, I am here in my flat in Berlin, Germany.
-The entire week was a holiday week for most of us studying at the ESCP Business School.
-I got some time to think about my time in the MBA program I have enrolled in.
-I had a chat with my peers yesterday about how the interviews for this academic year has started at MDI.
-I was in this exact position an year ago.
-My interview at MDI was on 14 March 2024, and I choose to give an offline interview on purpose, so I would get a chance to see Delhi, Gurgaon and I had plans to go to Mussoorie that week.
-So it all went well, I got admission for all the programs at MDI - the flagship PGDM program (also called "core" which is going out of usage now-a-days), PGDM-IB (PGDM-International Business), PGDM-HR and the PGDM-BAN (Business-Analytics) programs.
-I decided to go for the IB program, mostly because I would get to spend an year in Europe because I had never been outside India before.
-Many don't believe me when I say this, but this is the reason and there is no bigger reasoning than this.
-Okay, just to satisfy a few people who repeatedly ask me this question in expectation of a better answer, let me say I took IB program for "better exposure", "international connections", "great networking opportunities", "exposure leads to career growth" and so on :P. I am sure I will get all these but I didn't have these in my mind when I made the decision.
+(Updated on 05 April 2025)

 So I got some time to think about the last 9-10 months since I started my management program.
 I think I would like to share my thoughts on my program.
-It can seem like a boring guidance book, but that is the intention.
+It can seem like a boring guidance book, well, that is the intention.
 As an outsider, one has very less details about a program, but as an insider I believe I can share some details.
 Intention is to help out the further batches, my juniors and ensure they make informed decisions and are well-prepared.
 I won't be talking a lot about my B-School experience, that is something you can find on linked-in, and I don't think I can write anything with full honesty at this point, that is a task for a later day.

 # 0. June 2024: Init